cquang925/python-msg-encoder/README.md

 users can now import a coded messsage to be deciphered. users can save a coded message to file. fixed bug of list not clearing after entering a message.

+3/14/120
+added Try/Except blocks to catch exception errors added code to check if list and dictionaries are empty changed view of Main Menu changed view of View Key